docker/docs/get-started/part2.md

 You'll see Docker step through each instruction in your Dockerfile, building up your image as it goes.
 If successful, the build process should end with a message `Successfully tagged bulletinboard:1.0`.

-> **Windows Users:** you may receive a message titled 'SECURITY WARNING' at this step, noting the read, write and execute permissions being set for files added to your image; we aren't handling any sensitive information in this example, so feel free to disregard this warning in this example.
+> **Windows Users:** you may receive a message titled 'SECURITY WARNING' at this step, noting the read, write, and execute permissions being set for files added to your image.
+We aren't handling any sensitive information in this example, so feel free to disregard the warning in this example.

 ## Run your image as a container